Loans are a form of self-help aid that need to be repaid once a student leaves school or drops below half-time enrollment.

 Federal Direct Loan

 The Direct Loan is a federal loan for students.
 Repayment begins six months after the student ceases to be at least half time or completes his/her course of study.
-The interest rate for Direct loans is a fixed rate of 4.45% for the 17-18 academic year for undergraduate students.
-The rate for unsubsidized Direct loans for graduate students is 6.00%.
+The interest rate for Direct loans is a fixed rate of 5.04% for the 18-19 academic year for undergraduate students with an origination fee of 1.066% (this is taken out of the loan before it is disbursed to Rivier).
+The rate for unsubsidized Direct loans for graduate students is 6.59% with an origination fee of 1.066% (this is taken out of the loan before it is disbursed to Rivier).
 The student is required to complete a Master Promissory Note (MPN) and Direct Loan entrance counseling at the start of their enrollment at Rivier.
-The MPN will serve as the promissory note for all Direct Loans borrowed throughout the student's course of study.
+The MPN will serve as the promissory note for all Direct Loans borrowed throughout the student’s course of study.
 Students must complete a Free Application for Federal Student Aid (FAFSA) annually in order to be considered for this loan.
 Students must maintain a 2.0 cumulative GPA and meet all other requirements for satisfactory academic progress in order to keep receiving this loan.

 Federal Direct Plus Loan

 The Parent Loan for Undergraduate Students (PLUS) program allows parents to borrow up to the cost of education less any financial aid.
-The interest rate for 2017-18 is 7.00%.
+The interest rate for 2018-19 is 7.59% with an origination fee of 4.264% (this is taken out of the loan before it is disbursed to Rivier).
 The fixed interest rate is capped at 9% and repayment, beginning 30 days after full disbursement of the loan, may extend up to ten years.
 Students must maintain a 2.0 cumulative GPA and meet all other satisfactory academic progress requirements in order for their parents to continue to be eligible for this loan.